gajus/redux-immutable/README.md

 * Immutable state.
 * [Canonical Reducer Composition](https://github.com/gajus/canonical-reducer-composition).

+Refer to https://github.com/gajus/redux-immutable-examples for an example of a Redux app using `redux-immutable`.

 ## Initial State

 You must provide Redux `createStore` with the initial state using Immutable data.